What’s a Visual CMS and Why You Need It

 A Visual CMS is a design and publishing tool for visual, animated, interactive web content.

-It’s like a desktop publishing tool such as Adobe InDesign or Keynote for web content — minus the need for coding.
-It’s has tools for design, animation and interactivity to take your content to the next level.
+It’s like a desktop publishing tool such as Adobe InDesign or PowerPoint/Keynote for web animations and interactive content — minus the need for coding.
+It has the tools for design, animation and interactivity to take your content to the next level.

 Who uses a visual CMS?